oceanprotocol-archive/OEPs/11/README.md

 ## 3. Motivation <a name="motivation"></a>

 Ocean network aims to build a marketplace for relevant AI-related data.
-Curation proofs market coordinates participants to maintain high-quality assets (mainly datasets) and the normal operations of marketplace, which is a fundamental component of Ocean Network.
+Curated proofs market coordinates participants to maintain high-quality assets (mainly datasets) and the normal operations of marketplace, which is a fundamental component of Ocean Network.

 ## 4. Architecture Overview<a name="architecture"></a>

-The architecture of curation proofs market is illustrated in the below, which includes five essential modules.
+The architecture of curated proofs market is illustrated in the below, which includes five essential modules.

 ![modular architecture](img/curation_market_overview.jpg)